TheGuguH/Nust-C/coding_style.md

 Instruction block suffixes are to indicate additional behavior on that instruction block.

 - **_op**:
-     It means that this instruction block has optional arguments, and that calling this function without this suffix will not need to specify these arguments.
+     It means that this instruction block has optional arguments, and that calling this instruction block without this suffix will not need to specify these arguments.
 Example:

 ```c
 double v2_getRotation(Vector2D vector) {